-F. Scott Mellott, a native Texan, was born in El Paso, TX.
-His Army Master Sergeant dad retired in the mid 1950's and moved the family to Galveston, TX.
+F. Scott Mellott, a native Texan, was born in El Paso.
+His Army Master Sergeant dad retired in 1954 and moved the family to Galveston, Texas.

-The family lived on Galveston Island until the late 1950ís when they moved to the Texas City area where Scott lived until after high school.
+The family lived on Galveston Island until the late 19559 when they moved to LaMarque, Texas where Scott lived until after high school.

 at an early age what he wanted to be

 when he grew up, he always said "a